History of plug-in hybrids: 2014

 The BMW i8 and the limited edition Volkswagen XL1 were released to retail customers in Germany in June 2014.
 The XL1 is available only in Europe and production is limited to 250 units.
 Volkswagen expects its diesel-powered XL1 to achieve 0.9 L/100 km, becoming the most fuel-efficient car in the world.

 Retail deliveries of the Porsche 918 Spyder began in Europe in May 2014.
 Deliveries in the United States began in June 2014.
 The first units of the Audi A3 Sportback e-tron, Volkswagen Golf GTE and Mercedes-Benz S 500 Plug-in Hybrid were registered in Germany in August 2014.

 As of September 2014, over 247,700 plug-in hybrids had been sold worldwide since 2008.
 The leading market was the United States, with about 140,000 plug-in hybrids sold, followed by Japan with about 35,600 units, and the Netherlands with 34,362 plug-in hybrids registered.
 The Volt/Ampera family of vehicles, with global sales of over 83,600 units, ranked as the world's best selling plug-in hybrid and the second best selling plug-in electric car ever, after the Nissan Leaf, which has sold over 140,000 units worldwide.
 The Prius Plug-in Hybrid ranked second in global plug-in hybrid sales, with 65,300 units sold worldwide through September 2014.

 On 1 December 2014 BMW announced the group is planning to offer plug-in hybrid versions of all its core-brand models using eDrive technology developed for its BMW i brand plug-in vehicles.
-The goal of the company is to use plug-in technology to continue offering high performance vehicles while reducing CO_{2} emissions below 100g/km.
+The goal of the company is to use plug-in technology to continue offering high performance vehicles while reducing CO_{2} emissions below 100 g/km.
 At the time of the announcement the carmaker was already testing a BMW 3 Series plug-in hybrid prototype (328e).